Evercore (EVR)

 5. Revenue Growth

 Examining a company’s long-term performance can provide clues about its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Evercore grew its revenue at a solid 11.9% compounded annual growth rate.
-Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Evercore’s 10.7% annualized revenue growth over the last five years was decent.
+Its growth was slightly above the average financials company and shows its offerings resonate with customers.

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Evercore’s annualized revenue growth of 19.4% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Evercore’s annualized revenue growth of 25.8% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Evercore reported magnificent year-on-year revenue growth of 40.5%, and its $1.04 billion of revenue beat Wall Street’s estimates by 6.1%.
+This quarter, Evercore reported wonderful year-on-year revenue growth of 31.4%, and its $1.29 billion of revenue exceeded Wall Street’s estimates by 15.1%.

 6. Pre-Tax Profit Margin